endlessrequiem/textgenrnn-starter-code/README.md

 ## Usage

 textgenrnn needs pip to run.
-Make sure you have Python that's 3 and above.
+Make sure you have Python 3 or above.

 To install pip, securely download get-pip.py.
 [1]: